- Portable Games

 In a flash, the ship tilted violently to one side.

-A wave collided with the bow and raised a huge splash, and Norse lost his footing in the seawater and oil on the wet floor.
+A wave collided with the bow and raised a huge splash, and Norse lost his footing on the seawater and oil-drenched floor.

 He stretched out his left hand out of reflex and caught a handrail.
 At the same time, "Aaah!"

 With a scream, a girl in a yellow parka flew by as if passing through his body.
 He reached out his right hand and caught the girl's arm, holding it tight.